What Is Social Media Advertising?

 Social media advertising is a form of digital advertising where you use platforms such as Facebook, Instagram, Twitter, or LinkedIn to promote a product, service, or brand with the aim of increasing brand awareness, driving website traffic, generating leads, or boosting sales.

 The social media ads need to match the platform(s) you’re advertising.
-This is why you should create social media ads to back up your daily posts that are meant to keep your followers informed and interested.
+This is why you should create social media graphics to back up your daily posts that are meant to keep your followers informed and interested.

 The goal is to increase brand awareness while serving your clients the advantages they could get by using your product or service.